Need Specialist Opinion and Personalized Quote? For FREE

 The new stomach is smaller is size and hence the capacity to eat reduces significantly.
 The patient will feel fuller even after consuming smaller quantities of food.
 Calorie intake of the patients reduces considerably aiding the weight loss.

-Sleeve Gastrectomy: In this process the major portion of the stomach is removed giving it a shape of tubular pouch in the shape of a banana.
+Sleeve Gastrectomy: In this process, the major portion of the stomach is removed giving it a shape of tubular pouch in the shape of a banana.
 The stomach can hold only small portions of food and hence the capacity to eat reduces.

-The surgery has great effect on the gut hormones impacting a number of factors like reduced hunger, blood sugar control and a feeling of satiety.
+The surgery has a great effect on the gut hormones impacting a number of factors like reduced hunger, blood sugar control and a feeling of satiety.
 It is very effective for diabetic patients.

-Adjustable Gastric Band: In this procedure an inflatable gastric band is placed on top of the stomach dividing it from the remaining part creating a smaller stomach.
+Adjustable Gastric Band: In this procedure, an inflatable gastric band is placed on top of the stomach dividing it from the remaining part creating a smaller stomach.
 This is a reversible and adjustable procedure and the creation of smaller stomach leads to less consumption of food.